MarcoJanse/AZ-140/MS-Learn/MS-Learn-notes-AZ-140.md

 - sharedImage - Azure Compute Gallery.
 - VHD - VHD in a storage account.

+More information about Image Builder: [Azure VM Image Builder overview](https://learn.microsoft.com/en-us/azure/virtual-machines/image-builder-overview?tabs=azure-powershell)

 ##### Recommendations for creating Windows images

 - **VM size**: For Windows, use Standard_D2_v2 or greater.
 The default size is Standard_D1_v2, which isn't suitable for Windows.
 - **Comment your code**: The VM Image Builder log, customization.log, is verbose.
 If you comment your scripts by using 'write-host', they'll be sent to the logs, which should make troubleshooting easier.
 - **Exit codes**: VM Image Builder expects all scripts to return a 0 exit code.
 If you use a non-zero exit code, VM Image Builder fails the customization and stops the build.
 If you have complex scripts, add instrumentation and emit exit codes, which will be shown in the customization.log file.
-- Test and retest your code on a standalone VM.
+- **Test and retest your code on a standalone VM**.
 Ensure that there are no user prompts, that you're using the correct privileges, and so on.
-- Networking: Set-NetAdapterAdvancedProperty is set in the optimization script but fails the VM Image Builder build.
+- **Networking:** Set-NetAdapterAdvancedProperty is set in the optimization script but fails the VM Image Builder build.
 Because it disconnects the network, it's commented out.

 ##### Install Microsoft 365 Apps on a master Virtual Hard Disk image